-- Diversification of Fund:- If Investor Invest in the Fixed Income Fund then it diversifies the Investors fund in various portfolio and provides fixed Income on regular Intervals.
+- Diversification of Fund:- If Investor Invest in the Fixed Income Fund, then it diversifies the Investors fund in the various portfolio and provides fixed income at regular intervals.

 - Change in Portfolio if Required:– Investor can change the portfolio according to their own choice.
 An investor can sell the longer-duration funds and buy lower-duration funds.

 - It provides a low return in comparison to Equity Investments.
-In Equity Investments lot of risk exists so, it provides a very high return but in fixed income fund very low risk exists in comparison to equity instrument so it provides a low return.
+Equity Investments lot of risk exists, it gives a very high return, but in a fixed-income fund, the very low risk exists compared to equity instrument, so it provides a short recovery.

-- Some funds are those which focus only on growth and they do not pay to Investor frequently rather they invest their own earnings into the fund so that fund NAV will increase and will give more amount to the investor on the maturity date.
-In this investor will not get interested or dividend on a monthly, quarterly, half-yearly or yearly basis but they will get maturity amount with more profit on the maturity date.
+- Some funds are those who focus only on growth, and they do not pay to Investors frequently; instead, they invest their earnings into the fund so that fund NAV will increase and will give more amount to the Investor on the maturity date.
+This Investor will not get interested or dividend on a monthly, quarterly, half-yearly, or yearly basis, but they will reach maturity with more profit on the maturity date.
 This mechanism is also called wealth creation of the fund.

-Fixed Income Fund always takes care of the Investor’s minds that Investors always wants some good returns with low risk.
-This fund collects investors amount and invests in various types of Securities like a debt instrument, debt & equity Instruments i.e. It diversifies the Investor fund in various securities so that chances of risk should be mitigated and provide some handsome return to the Investor.
-These funds also give an opportunity to investors that he can shuffle the funds according to their own choice although shuffling of funds incurs some cost but still, an investor has some good right that he can choose some good securities and get more return in consideration.
+Fixed Income Fund always takes care of the Investor’s minds that Investors still wants some good returns with low risk.
+This fund collects investors amount and invests in various types of Securities like a debt instrument, debt & equity Instruments i.e., It diversifies the Investor fund in different securities so that chances of risk should be mitigated and provide some handsome return to the Investor.
+These funds also allow investors that he can shuffle the funds according to their own choice.
+However, the mixing of funds incurs some cost, but still, an investor has some good right to choose some suitable securities and get more return in consideration.